 Partnering with Communities

-AEP supports the creation of a Community Transition Task Force in communities where it plans to retire a coal plant.
-This task force works together to outline a vision and plan for the community’s future vitality.
-Each community taskforce is facilitated by an independent organization that helps communities impacted by coal plant closures.
+AEP supports the creation of a Community Transition Task Force that works together to outline a vision and plan for the community’s future vitality.
+Each community taskforce is facilitated by an independent organization.

 The taskforce includes volunteers who represent local leaders, K-12 schools, colleges and technical schools, chambers of commerce, economic development teams, councils of government and religious leaders, among others.
 The taskforce includes a broad spectrum of members including underrepresented communities.
 Although the taskforce extends membership invitations to ensure diversity and points of view, everyone is invited to join the conversation.
 Community meetings are public.